jundalisay/spblist/content/en/social/cycles/israel.md

 ## The Solution: One State

-The productivity of the Isrealis allowed them to defeat the low-productivity Arabs and create the state of Israel, occupying the lands of the state of Palestine.
+The productivity of the Israelis allowed them to defeat the low-productivity Arabs and create the state of Israel, occupying the lands of the state of Palestine.

 The solution of the world was a shallow Two-State solution wherein Israel and Palestine would have their own territories, government, miltary, educational system, etc.